 “They are easily accessible all over the country they are currently under threat from plastic pollution and debris that, if we don’t address soon, will compromise the beauty and quality of our experiences along the canals.”

 She starts her journey today from the southernmost point of the connected network on the River Wey and over the course of three weeks will paddle 650km up through Oxford, Coventry and Stoke-on-Trent before finally hitting the Ribble Link.
-Along the way she will pass 193 locks, navigate 8km of tunnels and traverse aqueducts nearly 8m above the ground, all of which you can follow in the interactive map below:
+Along the way she will pass 193 locks, navigate 8km of tunnels and traverse aqueducts nearly 8m above the ground, all of which you can follow in this interactive map.

 “Plastic in our water is a serious issue currently under government review,” says Nick Giles, Managing Director for Ordnance Survey Leisure.
 “It’s also an issue Ordnance Survey’s recent Geovation Challenge highlighted.
 Lizzie is an OS Champion for a good reason, and what she is doing demonstrates how we have a beautiful country to be enjoyed, but it also stresses how much it and the creatures that live in it need protecting.”